Help us put musical instruments into the hands of children who need them!

 The Spirit of Harmony assists local groups and/or individuals in organizing Community Instrument Drives to collect instruments that can be redistributed to music students.
 As Todd Rundgren says, “The Spirit of Harmony Foundation exists to make sure new hands are learning to play music, new ears are learning to appreciate it, and new hearts are learning to love it.”

-Here is a handy template for a flyer/poster that you can customize with information about a collection in your city (and some fun artwork you might want to use).
-Always be sure to make it clear who your partners are, who will get the instruments, and all pertinent information.
+Here are some ideas for a flyer/poster that you can customize with information about a collection in your city (and some fun artwork you might want to use).
+Always be sure to make it clear who your partners are, who will get the instruments, and all pertinent information on dates, times, and locations.

 Instrument Drive Flyer Template